Everyone loves a healthy glow, but the simple truth is that tanned skin is damaged skin.

 What to Do If You Get a Sunburn

-Immediately apply 90% aloe vera gel or the juice squeezed directly from the aloe plant.
+Take a cool bath to reduce the heat.
+Then apply 90% aloe vera gel or the juice squeezed directly from the aloe plant.
 Every tropical culture uses aloe vera as a treatment for sunburn.
 It soothes damaged skin because it is anti-inflammatory and may prevent the burn from deepening.

 If you don't have aloe, apply a moisturizing lotion that doesn't contain alcohol.